johnteske/johnteske.github.io/_posts/project/2015-11-13-Frye-Museum-store.markdown

 client: Frye Art Museum
 website: http://store.fryemuseum.org/
 ---
-##### Challenges
+##### Concept
+- develop new online store to better integrate with Point of Sale system, with an easy to use product database
 - model closely after fryemuseum.org while retaining unique identity and ecommerce functionality
-- develop event listing feature to promote events and designers
+- develop custom features to promote store events and designers
-- develop new and custom features that are easy for staff to use

 ##### Solutions
 - designed and developed Shopify site, based on fryemuseum.org design and brand
-- created custom homepage module to display upcoming events and designer feature blog posts
+- created custom homepage modules to display upcoming events and designer feature blog posts
 - developed custom control panel options to allow simple editing of homepage content